-We’re a tiny 501(c)3 non-profit organization (2015 budget: $75,000) that seeks grants from charitable foundations to pay for our public-benefit work.
-Please, support our free & open-source work on the projects below.
+We’re a tiny 501(c)3 non-profit organization that seeks grants from charitable foundations to pay for our public-benefit work.
+Support our free & open-source work on the projects below.

 Your city council, demystified.
 Councilmatic is the leading non-profit project for transparency and engagement with city councils.
 Local participation is where our work has been pointing since 2006, after OpenCongress at the federal level and OpenGovernment at the state level.